-In my never ending quest to make some extra money, I have signed up to yet another mystery shopping site.
+In my never-ending quest to make some extra money, I decided to have another attempt as a secret shopper.
 This time it was the lucky people at GBW mystery shopping(formerly GAPbuster) who had the pleasure of my company.

 Signing up was quite simple.
 They ask for your usual details plus some extras such as employment history.
 I think here they are checking that you haven’t worked for certain companies but they may also be looking to see if you have any customer service experience.

 Then came the hard part.
 Once you’ve signed up, you need to complete “orientation”.
 Now, there were around seven companies that you could mystery shop for.
 Each one has a training manual and they all vary in length.
 One of these is around 30 pages long so takes some time to get through.
 And then comes the test and only 100% will do.
 This particular one was 35 questions and you only get two attempts to pass.
 Typically, I scored 34 the first time around.
 Luckily, it tells you your mistakes and I managed to get through the second time around.

 With that done, I tried the orientation with a couple of other companies.
 Fortunately, most of them were nowhere near as intense and had far fewer questions to answer.
 Feeling proud of myself I could see what jobs were available… and apparently, there were none.
 I had actually jumped the gun a bit and it takes a couple of days for them to appear.